infogulch/xtemplate/caddy/README.md

 }
 ```

-Place `.html` files in the directory specified by the `xtemplate.templates_dir`
+Place `.html` files in the directory specified by the `templates_dir`
-key in your caddy config (default "templates").
+option in your caddy config (default "templates").
 The config above would load
 templates from the `./templates` directory, relative to the current working
 directory.